julkue/mark.js/README.md

 of all selectors, that should be ignored.

 You can also highlight multiple keywords/phrases in the context.
 Just clone this code below.
+Also you can highlight a sentence/phrase instead of a single word.
+You can use `separateWordSearch` to define if the search for the keywords (separeted with a blank) should be separately or together.
 ```javascript
 // Will highlight each keyword "lorem" in the context ".test"
 // It will ignore all keywords inside ".noHighlight" and ".ignore".